JovianX/helm-release-plugin/README.md

 Features:

  * Pull (re-create) Helm charts from a deployed helm release.
+The helm chart is re-created from the release data stored in `helm.sh/release.v1` secret.
  * Update values of a deployed release (without the chart package or path).